 How will I balance working and parenthood?
 I’ve been accustomed to measuring my value in society based on what I’ve accomplished through my career and what bullet points I can add to my resume.
 Now I need to restructure that vision of value and success.

-I want to live in a world that values all parents for the work they do at home and in their career.
+I want to live in a world that values all parents for the work they do at home and in their careers.
 I’m obviously a proponent of social and work-based programs that support families.
 But first, I need to figure out what it means to me.
 How does one feel successful as a parent and in one’s career at the same time?
 As a business owner, how do I support my employees to be successful in both?

-I feel pretty good about getting through the sleepless nights, the endless diapers and navigating all the unsolicited parenting advice that will come my way (Well, ask me again in 4 weeks).
-But I can’t prepare for who I will become that moment I meet my son for the first time.
+I feel pretty good about getting through the sleepless nights, the endless diapers, and navigating all the unsolicited parenting advice that will come my way (Well, ask me again in 4 weeks).
+But I can’t prepare for who I will become that moment I meet my child for the first time.
 I can’t prepare for how my priorities will shift when I become a mother and so far American society is not offering me an answer.